 Health authorities around the world have begun to examine the evidence showing the potential role of smoke-free products in their harm reduction strategies if they have one.
-Here is an overview of government publications which touch on Platform 1 specifically, or on heated tobacco products (HTPs) in general.
-Note that there may be some overlap between this list and the independent studies with original data or analysis on Platform 1.
+Here is an overview of government publications which touch on our Tobacco Heating System (THS) specifically, or on heated tobacco products (HTPs) in general.
+Note that there may be some overlap between this list and the independent studies with original data or analysis on THS.

 The agency announced in 2017 a comprehensive plan for tobacco and nicotine products, with the goal of “striking an appropriate balance between regulation and encouraging the development of innovative tobacco products that may be less dangerous than cigarettes.”